FlissLips/RADARNotes/RADARIntro.md

 ![Display to Operator Diagram](images/DisplaytoOperator.png)

 - **Waveform generator**: generates the carrier waveform
 - **Pulse modulator**: contains rect function.
+The rect function is added to the singal to reduce the amount of side lobes in the radiation and therefore make the radiation pattern more directional.
 - **Power amplifier**: inputs WG and Pulse, and does what it says.
 Outputs the transmit signals
-- *Duplexer*: Dotted line shows it works for both transmit and reciever.
+- **Duplexer**: Dotted line shows it works for both transmit and reciever.
 Acts like a switch between them.
 When transmitting, there is 0 impedance across the power amplifier and $\infin$ impedance on the LNRFA.
 Vice versa for recieving.
 - circlely thing AKA the antenn: Sends the signal
 - **Low Noise RF Amplifier**: amplifies the reciever pulse, without introducing significant noise caused at high frequencies.
 Operating at radio frequencies, so limited components can be used.
 - *Superhetrodyne*: converts RF pulse to an Intermediate Frequency (IF) pulse by multplying it with the signal from the local oscillator.